yairpod/SEAPATH_CentOS_Stream_Kickstart/README.md

 See more at: https://pykickstart.readthedocs.io/en/latest/

 ## Customization
-Since the kickstart file defines installation parameters and each installation setup is different customization is recommended, Moreover since it includes local passwords and ssh keys some items are mendatory.
+Since the kickstart file defines installation parameters and each installation setup is different customization is recommended, Moreover since it includes local passwords and ssh keys some items are mandatory.

 ### Mandatory
 **change the authorized_keys files (user and root) with your own**